BartoszLipinskiSzyb/assemblerv2_0/README.md

 ## Examples

-For example programs, check out ./programs/ directory
+For example programs, check out ./programs/ directory.
+They are already loaded into the world.